-The pins described in Table 15 constitute the physical interface between the user's programming device and the serial port of the AD9273.
+The pins described in Table 15 constitute the physical interface between the programming device of the user and the serial port of the AD9272.
 The SCLK and CSB pins function as inputs when using the SPI interface.
 The SDIO pin is bidirectional, functioning as an input during write phases and as an output during readback.

 In cases where multiple SDIO pins share a common connection, care should be taken to ensure that proper $V{\rm OH}$ levels are met.
-Figure 69 shows the number of SDIO pins that can be connected together, assuming the same load as the AD9273, as well as the resulting $V{\rm OH}$ level.
+Figure 68 shows the number of SDIO pins that can be connected together, assuming the same load as the AD9272 and the resulting $V{\rm OH}$ level.